Bayesian Inference for Sequential Treatments under Latent Sequential Ignorability: The Assignment Mechanism

-This formulation of LSI makes it clear the critical difference between SI (Assumption \ref{ass:SI}) and LSI.
-Although SI and LSI both assume that the assignment mechanism at time $t=1$ is ignorable given the set of observable variables, $\bX_i$ (see Equation \eqref{eq:SI1} and Equation \eqref{eq:LSI1}), SI and LSI impose different restrictions on the assignment mechanism at time $t=2$: standard sequential ignorability implies that it is ignorable given the observable past history, whereas LSI requires that it is ignorable given the observable past history and the missing intermediate outcomes.
+The formulation of LSI through Equations \eqref{eq:LSI1} and \eqref{eq:LSI2} makes it also clear the critical difference between SI (Assumption \ref{ass:SI}) and LSI.
+Although SI and LSI both assume that the assignment mechanism at time $t=1$ is ignorable given the set of observable variables, $\bX_i$ (see Equation \eqref{eq:SI1} and Equation \eqref{eq:LSI1}), SI and LSI impose different restrictions on the assignment mechanism at time $t=2$: standard sequential ignorability implies that the assignment mechanism is ignorable given the observable past history, whereas LSI requires that it is ignorable given the observable past history and the missing intermediate outcomes.

 LSI implies that